There are endless ways to make money online.

 But as a web search evaluator, you do get paid to do it.

 45. Become a Website or App Tester

-Before a company launches a new website or app to the market, they need users to test the functionality and usability of it.
+Before a company launches a new website or app to the market, they need users to test its functionality and usability.

 As a user tester, your job is to provide feedback so that they can make improvements, if necessary.